tangshuang/react-tyshemo/README.md

 This make it more quick to wrap a component.

 Notice, here we did not given a name, this store is an anonymous global store, it can be used again only with this `wrap` function.
-Because there is no `name` property, the store will be desconstructed to props for the component.
-This rule works on all make functions (`makeLocal`, `makeShared`).

 To registered a namespace store, pass `name` property.